-Under Washington State's workers' compensation system, most workers can only claim benefits for mental health conditions if they stem from a single traumatic incident.
+Under Washington State workers' compensation law, most workers can only claim benefits for mental health conditions if they stem from a single traumatic incident.
 Those caused by ongoing stress are specifically excluded from occupational disease coverage.

 However, this changed for first responders in 2019.
 While other workers remain under the original restrictions, first responders can now successfully claim workers' compensation benefits for PTSD that develops as a result of accumulated psychological trauma over time, meaning such trauma is now seen as an occupational disease.

-Washington’s approach to PTSD coverage through workers' compensation depends on your occupation.
-Here are how the rules apply to various professions:
+Washington's approach to PTSD coverage through workers' compensation depends on your occupation.
+Here is how the rules apply to various professions:

 Washington State recognizes the unique challenges first responders face through limited statutory exceptions.
 Under recent legislation, first responders benefit from a "rebuttable presumption" that PTSD is work-related.